 Stock up on insect repellent for the mosquitoes and sandflies.
 If you’ll hike, camp, or fish, take citronella candles, too.

-Editor’s Note: The information contained on this page was compiled using real traveler reviews about packing tips in Queensland.
+Editor’s Note: The information contained on this page was compiled using real traveler reviews about packing tips in Queenstown.